I’ve already collected a bunch of data. Can I use MOST to analyze this existing data set?

 MOST seems like a great idea in theory, but I do not see how it can be conducted without massive resources.
 It just does not seem practical.

 By definition, MOST works using the resources at hand, so it is meant to be very practical.
 This is not to say that MOST is suitable for every situation.
 But before concluding that it is not suitable for your situation, it would be good to take careful stock of the resources you have at your disposal for intervention development and evaluation, and think creatively about this question: How can these resources be leveraged to move intervention science forward fastest and best?
 See "What is the resource management principle?".

-How can MOST be conducted within the five-year limit on NIH grants, and it is necessary to do so?
+How can a complete cycle of MOST (that is, all three phases) be conducted within the five-year limit on NIH grants, and it is necessary to do so?

 Whether you can conduct a cycle of MOST within five years is hugely dependent on the area in which you are working.
 There are several factors that influence this:

 - How far along the field is.
 In some cases, there is a well-accepted theoretical model in place, and the intervention components have already been selected and pilot tested when a grant proposal is written.
-This means that the project can start with Step 3A in MOST.
+This means that the project can start by launching into the optimization phase.
 In other cases, the theoretical model must be developed before anything else can be done.

 - The lag time between when the intervention is implemented and when it makes sense to assess the primary outcome.
 In areas like smoking cessation, the outcome can be assessed soon after the intervention is over.
 In areas like weight loss, it may be necessary to wait longer.
 (In some areas there can be a lag of years and a somewhat different approach may be required; see "What should I use as an outcome variable for the component selection experiment?")